-But Russia’s alleged influence on fundamental developments in Europe – from populism to the rise of the far right to the migration crisis – is so significant that Russia will earn at least a (dis)honorable mention in each of the topics on the agenda.
+But Russia’s alleged influence on fundamental developments in Europe – from populism to the rise of the far-right to the migration crisis – is so significant that Russia will earn at least a (dis) honourable mention in each of the topics on the agenda.

 First, the EU leaders are looking for ways to reinstate trust in the European project.
 This implies addressing populism, nationalism, growing suspicions towards elites, and the rise of far-right and fringe parties.